-The Audit Committee, at its meeting held on March 6, 2022, endorsed the re-appointment of KPMG as external auditor of the Company for 2022 and the approval of KPMG's proposed fees.
-At its meeting held later the same day, the Board of Directors, finding the recommendations of the Audit Committee to be in order, endorsed the re-appointment of KPMG as external auditor of the Company for 2023 and approved its fees for the approval and ratification, respectively, of the stockholders at the 2022 annual stockholders' meeting.
-The re-appointment of KPMG and the approval of its fees for 2022 were both approved and ratified, respectively, by the stockholders at the 2022 annual stockholders' meeting.
+The Audit Committee, at its meeting held on March 6, 2022, endorsed the re-appointment of KPMG as external auditor of the Company for 2023 and the approval of KPMG's proposed fees.
+At its meeting held later on the same day, the Board of Directors, finding the recommendation of the Audit Committee to be in order, endorsed the re-appointment of KPMG as external auditor of the Company for 2023 and approved its fees for the approval and ratification, respectively, of the stockholders at the Annual Stockholders' Meeting.